leetkrew/RjRegalado.EncryptionHelper/README.md

 - Implementation of System.Security.Cryptography and System.Security.Cryptography.X509Certificates.

-More encryption and decryption method to come.
+More encryption and decryption methods to come.